A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Introduction

 To cope with this issue, our strategy is to develop a matrix approach of seismic wave imaging.
 In a linear scattering medium, a reflection matrix relates the input and output on a single side of the medium.
 It contains all the relevant information on the medium as it fully describes wave propagation inside the scattering medium.
 In the last decade, the advent of multi-element arrays with controllable emitters and receivers has opened up a route towards the ability of measuring a reflection matrix \arn{in the case where the input and outputs points are located on the same side of the scattering medium.
 In particular, the reflection matrix has been shown to be of great interest for detection and imaging purposes in scattering media,} whether it \arn{be} in acoustics~\citep{Robert2008,aubry,shahjahan} or optics~\citep{Kang2015,badon2016}.
 The reflection matrix contains the set of inter-element impulse responses recorded between each array element.
 It has already been shown to be a powerful tool for focusing in multi-target media~\citep{prada,Popoff2011}, as well as for separating single and multiple scattering~\citep{aubry2,badon2016} in strongly scattering media.
-These matrix methods have been successfully applied to geophysics in the extremely challenging case of the Erebus volcano in Antarctica~\citep{erebus}.
-However, although the main internal structures are successfully revealed by removing the multiple scattering background, the matrix image still suffers from the phase distortions induced by the long-scale fluctuations of the seismic velocity.
-To retrieve a diffraction-limited resolution, the concept of \textit{distortion matrix} has been recently introduced by two seminal works in ultrasound imaging~\citep{william} and in optical microscopy~\citep{Badon2019}.
-Inspired by the pioneering work of Robert and Fink~\cite{Robert2008}, the distortion matrix $\mathbf{D}$ is defined between a set of incident plane waves~\citep{Montaldo2009} and a set of points inside the medium~\citep{Robert2008}.
-It contains the \textit{deviations} from an ideal reflected wavefront which would be obtained in the absence of inhomogeneities.
-As shown by recent studies~\citep{Badon2019,william}, a time reversal analysis of the $\mathbf{D}$-matrix allows to synthesize virtual reflectors in depth.
-This process can then be leveraged for unscrambling the phase distortions undergone by the incident and reflected wavefronts.
+These matrix methods have been successfully applied to geophysics in the extremely challenging case of the Erebus volcano in Antarctica~\citep{erebus}. \al{Seismic data redatuming leads to the synthesis of a focused reflection matrix $\mathbf{R}$ containing the impulse responses between a set of virtual geophones mapping the underground to be imaged.
+This matrix is of particular interest for imaging: its confocal component i.e., diagonal (or close to diagonal) elements result from single scattering, whereas multiple scattering is responsible for a spreading outside the diagonal.
+By applying an adaptive confocal filter and iterative time reversal to the redatumed data, most of the multiple scattering background is removed, thereby revealing main internal structures of the volcano.
+Yet, the resulting ``confocal'' image still suffers from the phase distortions induced by the long-scale fluctuations of the seismic velocity.
+In the present paper, we show that the off-diagonal coefficients of $\mathbf{R}$ can be taken advantage of instead of being tossed away.
+Phase distortions are overcome, which improves the confocal image of the subsoil with a diffraction-limited transverse resolution.}